 The Weekly Review is a fundamental component in GTD.
 Next up, when you master the basics, you should start thinking about Focus Horizons.
 This will take your productivity and your personal drive to the next level.

-This is part two of my posts describing my Todoist GTD setup.
-If you haven’t read the first part, I would advise you to start here: My Todoist GTD setup – Part 1: Projects, contexts, and actions.
+This is part two of a two-part series describing my Todoist GTD setup.
+If you haven’t read the first part, I would recommend that you start here: My Todoist GTD setup – Part 1: Projects, contexts, and actions.

 Struggling to get the big tasks done?
 Read my blog post: Make room for work.